percona/training/exercise5-prepare-start-slave.md

 * 5.7 - Woops!

   Doesn't look like our slave is running; we have an error!
 One thing we forgot to do is change the _server_id_ of the slave; it cannot be the same id as the master.
 Edit _/etc/my.cnf_ and change the server_id to anything other than 0 and it's current value.
+You will also need to add _gtid-mode=ON_ and _enforce-gtid-consistency=ON_ since the master also has this enabled.

   You will have to restart MySQL for this to take effect.